fajriaprillll/aplikasi-pui-qr-code-frontend/VERCEL_DEPLOYMENT.md

 1. Go to your project in the Vercel dashboard
 2. Click on "Settings" > "Domains"
 3. Add your domain and follow the instructions

+## Updating Your Deployment

+Any new commits pushed to your main branch will automatically trigger a new deployment in Vercel.